discourse/wp-discourse/readme.txt

 == Frequently Asked Questions ==

-= Does it work with a WordPress multi-site configuration? =
+= Does it work with a WordPress multisite configuration? =

-All of the plugin's functionality except for using Discourse as the SSO provider for WordPress works with multi-site configurations.
+All of the plugin's functionality except for using Discourse as the SSO provider for WordPress works with multisite configurations.

 = Does this plugin install Discourse for me? =